matiasbeltramone/matiasbeltramone/README.md

 ## :man_technologist: I'm a Backend Software Developer and I Love Teaching!

 - 🔭 I'm currently working as a Backend Software Developer.
-- 🌱 I’m currently learning Node.js, Typescript, MongoDB, and Testing with Jest for unit tests and Cucumber for an Acceptance tests.
+- 🌱 I’m currently learning Node.js, Typescript, MongoDB, and Testing with Jest for unit tests and Cucumber for Acceptance test.
 - 👨‍💻 I was worked with PHP and Laravel as the main technologies for many years.
 - 👨‍💻 I'm currently working on a Nodejs/Typescript project with MongoDB.
 - 👯 I’m looking to create content about backend interviews, OOP, and architecture topics.